xingboyang20/ace-configuration-api-samples/basics/docs/PRICE.md

 }
 ```

-**NOTE** When you use other VT packages, make sure to change the arguments to match what the price definition in that package requires.
+**NOTE** When you use other packages, make sure to change the arguments to match what the price definition in that package requires.

 ## UI from the response